tlenaert/ctpToMstoch/README.md

 When using or extending this code, please cite :

-T. Lenaerts, J.M.
+T. Lenaerts, M. Saponara, J.M.
 Pacheco and F.C.
-Santos (2022) Evolution of a Theory of Mind ...
+Santos (2023) Evolution of a Theory of Mind ...